Tips to Save

-Car insurance is one purchase that most people hope they will never have to use but are thankful to have when an accident occurs.
-It’s important to find the best insurance coverage for you at a price you can afford.
-Below are several ways you can save on your auto insurance while ensuring you have the right protection in place.
+Car insurance is one purchase that most people hope they will never have to use.
+It’s important to find the best coverage for you at a price you can afford while ensuring you have the right protections in place.
+The Consumer Reports National Research Center has compiled these 10 helpful tips on how to keep your premiums in check without taking on unnecessary risks.

 Do an Annual Rate Check